pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

 ### -PreferredSingleSignOnMode
 Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
-The supported values are password, saml, external, and oidc.
+The supported values are password, saml, notSupported, and oidc.

 ```yaml
 Type: System.String